bonanitech/blog/_posts/2018-03-24-make-a-node-red-flow-run-on-home-assistant-start.md

 date:   2018-03-24 12:00:00
 tags: [Home Assistant, Node-RED]
 permalink: /make-a-node-red-flow-run-on-home-assistant-start/
+excerpt: "Here is an easy and simple way to run a Node-RED flow when Home Assistant starts."
 ---
 <!-- markdownlint-disable html -->
 **--- EDIT \(Jul 09, 2018\) ---**